 It’s a photographers dream !!

 The lake is circled by pristine white sand, is approx. 13ha in area and sits 80m above sea level.
 Lake McKenzie is one of the most popular tourist attractions for swimming, photographing and picnicking.
+Even on an overcast rainy day it is still beautiful.

 You may find that your photos are accidentally photo bombed by the hundreds of tourists that visit everyday or you may be temporarily blinded by the dazzeling white sand.
 You can swim ( or just dip your toes ) in the crystal azure waters and you may even want to put on a mask and snorkel and look for little turtles that inhabit this freshwater lake.
 It is amazing to say the least, a natural and beautiful wonder of the world.